Google 4.6 ★★★★★

 Buyer's Closing Costs

 The fees paid by the buyer in a DVC resale transaction, typically ranging from $500-$800.
-These include title search, title insurance, document preparation, recording fees, and prorated dues reimbursement to the seller.
+These include title search, title insurance, document preparation, recording fees, and dues reimbursement to the seller for the bankable points received.
 Closing costs are separate from the purchase price.

 C